jainsahab/expression-evaluator/README.md

 #### VERSION 0.4 (PERFORM EVERY OPERATION WITH NEGATIVE INTEGERS TOO)

-    Our Program will accept a string expression which would have  space between operands and operators .
+    Expression-Evaluator will accept a string expression which would have  space between operands and operators .
     It can have any operator i.e. "+ - * / ^"
     It should not have Brackets.
     It should not contain decimal point numbers, only integers are allowed.